 Hampi is a UNESCO World Heritage Site and is renowned as the magnificent city of ruins.
 It is a city in the Indian state Karnataka and located beside the Tungabhadra River.
 Hampi lies 352 km from the capital city of Bangalore.
-The tour to Hampi offers a great insight into the history and enriching culture of the bygone era.
+Hampi travel guide offers a great insight into the history and enriching culture of the bygone era.
 The sojourns further indicate the artistic excellence and power of the then rulers of the city.
 Hampi was the capital of the renowned kingdom of the Vijayanagar Empire of the 14th century to the 16th century.
 The architectural marvels of Hampi have stood the test of times and established themselves as one of the most prominent tourist destinations in Karnataka.

 Major tourist spots of Hampi can be divided into two broad areas: the Hampi Bazaar Part and the Royal center near Kamalapuram.
 There are numbers of tourist attractions in Hampi which you can explore.
 The existing structures of Hampi depict the stories about the glorious past of the Vijayanagar Empire.

 One activity you can perform during your tour is climbing the Matangi Hills.
 During your Hampi trip, explore the temples of the bygone era.
 The Virupaksha Temple, Achyutaraya Temple, Hazara Rama Temple, and the Vithala Temple are worth visiting here.
 Some other monuments you can visit during your trip to Hampi are Queen's bath, monolithic Ganesha, Ugra Narasimha.
 The Stone's Chariot, Elephant Stable, Balakrishna Temple, Sasivekalu Ganesha Temple, and King's balance.

 Take a look at our comprehensive Hampi tourism guide.